ikrs/nodejsCourse/README.md

 We can use `debugger;` inside our code witch creates special line break to get to specific part of your program easy.
 Now we can hit `c` to get to that part of a program.

 We can debug with nodemon also `nodemon inspect app.js read --title=secret`.
 On each save inspect will rerun.

+Debugging vie Chrome Dev Tools

+Type `node --inspeck-brk app.js` then in your browser go to chrome://inspect -> Open dedicated DevTools for Node

+Sources tab is most usefull.
+Options -> Show console drawer to show console tab inside sources tab.

+We can also use nodemon - `nodemon --inspect-brk app.js`

+Listing Notes

+`allNotes.forEach()` is similar to `.filter`.
+`.filter()` lets you manipulate array by returning true or false to keep items or remove items.
+`.forEach()` calls callback function once for each item in array

+Requiring Arguments and Advanced Yargs

+We added --help command, description to each command and required fields.
+Check app.js for more info.

+Arrow functions

+Arrow functions DONT BIND `.this` keyword.